The Blog

 Part of what sits underneath all of this is something much bigger than friendship.

 We live in a culture full of “shoulds.”
 You should exercise.
 You should take care of yourself.
-You should prioritise your mental health.
 You should find balance.
+There’s no shortage of messaging around it – but much of it stays at the surface.
+It becomes something we talk about rather than something we actually experience.

-Because when movement is framed as something you have to do perfectly, consistently, or at a certain level, it becomes another pressure – not a support.
+Exercise in particular gets positioned in a way that often feels either intimidating or performative – tied up in gym culture, aesthetics, or the pressure to “bounce back.”
+For a lot of women, especially in motherhood, that creates distance rather than connection.
+Because when movement is framed as something you have to do perfectly, consistently, or at a certain level, it becomes another pressure rather than a support.

 At some point, you start to see things more clearly.

+Not everyone wants to live in the same way.
 Not everyone wants to prioritise movement, or new experiences, or doing things that require a bit more effort.
 And that’s not a judgement – it’s just a difference.

 But it does mean that you can’t build the life you want by waiting for everyone around you to want the same things.
+You can’t convince someone into a lifestyle they’re not intrinsically drawn to.
+And you can’t keep shrinking your own desires to make everything feel aligned.

 Because once you accept that, something shifts.

 You stop trying to bring everyone with you.
+And you start building your life anyway.

 You show up.
 You go first.
 You do the things that matter to you – not perfectly, not every time, but consistently enough that it becomes part of who you are.

+And slowly, almost without forcing it, things begin to change.
 You start to meet people who are already on that wavelength.
 People who don’t need convincing.
 People who suggest things back.
 People who show up.

-But because you created the environment where they could exist.
+Not because you chased them – but because you created the environment where they could exist.

 This isn’t really about your friends.